TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 ## Slurm

-For the Slurm installation component, you need to install and set up the MUNGE package, and install the Slurm package.
+This component installs and sets up the MUNGE package, and installs the Slurm package.
 For details on how to run Slurm, see [Slurm Installation Guide](https://slurm.schedmd.com/quickstart_admin.html).

 >[Note]
 >
->All commands in the Slurm guide must be executed with the root privilege.
+>All commands included in this section must be executed with the root privilege.

 ### Preparation